Benzathine benzylpenicillin tetrahydrate

 Be careful driving or operating machinery until you know how Bicillin L-A affects you.
 Bicillin L-A generally does not cause any problems with your ability to drive a car or operate machinery.
 However, as with many other medicines, Bicillin L-A may cause dizziness, drowsiness, or tiredness in some people.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are receiving Bicillin L-A.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being given Bicillin L-A.

 Ask your doctor or pharmacist any questions you may have.